MyFirstBitcoin/Light-Node-Directory/README.md

 ## 🚀 Getting Started

+To begin your journey with the Light Node Network, please follow our [First Steps Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/LLN_FIRST_STEPS.md).
+This guide includes detailed instructions on accessing the repository, finding your Light Node directory, and customizing your README file using the template provided.

+If you are new to GitHub, we recommend starting with our [GitHub Account Setup Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/GITHUB_ACCOUNT_SETUP.md) before diving into the First Steps Guide.
+> **Note for Experienced GitHub Users**: This guide is aimed at beginners using the GitHub web UI.
+If you are familiar with other methods of using GitHub, please proceed in a way that's best for you.
+>
 ### 1. **Locate Your Node's Directory**
 Navigate to your Light Node's specific directory within this repository.
 If you're new to GitHub or need guidance on using the GitHub web UI, please refer to our detailed [GitHub Account Setup Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/GITHUB_ACCOUNT_SETUP.md).